 In the mid-1960s Laos was drawn into the Vietnam War.
 North Vietnamese troops used jungle trails in eastern and southern Laos as routes to supply their forces fighting in South Vietnam, and U.S. warplanes carried out increasingly heavy bombing attacks on the so-called Ho Chi Minh Trail, dropping two million tons of bombs.

 Following Communist victories in Cambodia and Vietnam in 1975, the Laotian monarchy was abolished and the Lao People’s Democratic Republic was proclaimed.
 The [Communist] Lao People’s Revolutionary Party is still the only legal political party in Laos.
 Most opposition leaders fled the country in the 1970s.
 Vietnamese troops remain in Laos to bolster the regime.

 The country has struggled economically.
 Subsistence agriculture accounts for 25 percent of the GDP and provides 75 percent of total employment.
 Recently the government has moved towards an open-market economy, with significant success.
 Large investments have been made by international businesses and countries.
 The result is that Laos is experiencing its first-ever economic boom.
 Inflation is about 6 percent and return on investments are beginning to pay dividends.

 At the same time, there are still many problems.
-Corruption is rife.
-Laos has very poorly organised social services.
 The country still has has a high infant mortality rate [5.5 percent], and many urban areas lack modern sewage and water facilities.
 Malaria, dysentery, parasitic diseases and respiratory infections are a major problem, and there is only one doctor for every 5,000 people.